opentaps/opentaps_seas/docs/users.rst

 #################

 Another way to tag your topics is to use a SQL script to update these tags in bulk based on their naming patterns.
 See the file ``data/ahu/demo/tag_entities.sql`` for an example of how to do this.

+Topics Report
+#############

+To see how you're doing with the tagging, use this report.
+It provides you a CSV file of all the topics and their current tags.
+The topics are in rows and the tags are in columns, and the value will be in the cells.
+If the tags is a marker tag, there will be an X.

 Models
 ^^^^^^